Jorl17/minecraft-dropbox-server/README.md

 Absolutely!
 It doesn't matter if you're the host of one, both or neither. **minecraft-dropbox-server** stores its files in a per-server folder, ensuring it all works straight out of the box.

 # What happens if the server crashes?
 What if the server is stopped but mc-dbox-server thinks it's not?
 If the server itself crashes, then **minecraft-dropbox-server** will detect this and ensure that you are no longer reported as a host.
 However, if the computer or **minecraft-dropbox-server** itself crashes, the file is left hanging.
-This could be overcome by periodically updating the file and checking the date, or using the centralized server, but a more simple solution (and probably adequate, since this is for a small group of friends) is to use the **`-c`,`--clear` option, which completely erases the current host information**.
+If you use the heartbeat option, which is enabled by default, you should not have any problems (see [here](#does-mc-dbox-server-use-a-heartbeat-can-i-configure-it-or-disable-it) for more information).
+If you have disabled heartbeats (which I strongly advise you *don't*), you need to use the`-c`,`--clear` option, which completely erases the current host information**.
 Use this with care!

 # What are the secret key options for?
 Those are for using together with the **mc-dbox-central-server** application, as explained [here](#why-are-there-two-applications-and-what-are-they).
 You can safely ignore them.

 # Are you able to automatically launch Minecraft or add the current IP to its list?
 Not at the moment.
 Maybe in the future something can be arranged!

 # What happens if I have multiple jars in the server folder?